Kkhurana007/my_blog_Kunal/README.md

 # Personal_blog// Kunal Khurana

-It's a 3-in-1 site: it's personal, it has my blog, and it shows my works!
+It's a 2-in-1 site: it's personal, and it shows soils and agricutural related works being around the globe with the help of AI.
 ## Features

-### Landing Page
+### Homepage

-The landing consists of posts and links to certain machine learning and data analytics notebooks that could be of some help to someone who wish to study code and do some statistical analysis.
-This is done through the use of CSS grids and Quarto divs.
+The homepage consists of posts and links to certain machine learning and data analytics notebooks that could be of some help to someone who wish to study code and do some statistical analysis.

 ### More coming soon